aayushsingla/ML_Algorithms/machine_learning_algos/K_means_clustering.md

 -   **Elbow method:** This is the method used for choosing K in KNN and same can be applied here.
 However, instead of plotting error (we can't compute error here due to unavailability of labels) against K, we plot an evaluation metric (like Intertia or Dunn Method or Silhouette Coefficient) against K. From the graph obtained, we try to choose the best K from the trend we obtained.
 Increase in computation cost is one another factor that is considered while choosing K from the graph (only in cases, when the gain in performance w.r.t K is very less).

 #### Advantages and disadvantages of K-Means

+**Advantages:**

+-   Easy to understand and implement.
+-   **Guaranteed convergence**.
+-   Computationally efficient for both training and prediction.

+**Disadvantages:**

+-   **Depends on K:** Forcefully partitions into K clusters, and so an appropriate K needs to be figured out.
+-   **Depends on cluster initializations:** General implementations of K-Means try to converge to local optimum solutions which is why it’s important to run it for a sufficient number of iterations and minimize goodness metrics like Inertia.
+-   **Doesn’t capture uncertainty in cluster assignments:** If I run K-Means 100 times, how often would two data points be clustered together.
+K-Means doesn’t capture this.
+-   **Cannot separate non-convex clusters:** K-Means partitions data into convex sets and so is unable to properly cluster non-convex sets. **In Euclidean space, an object is convex if for every pair of points within the object, every point on the straight line segment that joins them is also within the object.** An example of two convex sets is shown in this [image](https://pafnuty.files.wordpress.com/2013/08/banana_shape.png).
+When we try to use k-means on this example, it doesn’t do very well.
+There’s just no way to form these two clusters with two little circular paper cut-outs.
+Or three.
+This [image](https://pafnuty.files.wordpress.com/2013/08/pure_kmeans.png) shows how the final results look.
+-   **Forms spherical clusters**: By the nature of distance metric that is generally chosen i.e. Euclidean distance, clusters formed are spherical in nature.
+However, it’s not necessary that data points are in that sense and can be in any shape.
+-   **Cluster labels aren’t interpretable:** It’s important to note that cluster labels in themselves don’t make sense (so I could have a point clustered in Cluster Label 1 in one iteration and clustered in Label 2 in the next iteration), what makes sense is how often two data points are clustered together.
+Also, in order to understand what these clusters represent, further exploratory analysis needs to be done.

+One can also try running K-Means a number of times and based on cluster labels check how often two data points occur together, and accordingly cluster points.
+This is one approach to doing **ensemble clustering**.

 #### Applications of Clustering in Real-World Scenarios